dafalcon/subshell/README.md

 | debug | false | print debug info to STDOUT.  does not affect logger output |
 | quiet | false | disable logger and STDOUT logging.  useful to suppress sensitive or verbose data from being logged |

 These options can be set per call.
-For convenience, the defaults can be changed with a call to Subshell.setdefaults:
+For convenience, the defaults can be changed with a call to Subshell.set_defaults:

 ```
 Subshell.set_defaults(strip_whitespace: false)